elboulangero/kali-docker/README.md

 For details about Kali Linux metapackages, check https://www.kali.org/news/kali-linux-metapackages/

 # REQUIRES EXPERIMENTAL TO BE TURNED ON
-Due to --sqaush being passed to the docker daemon, if experimental features aren't turned on in your daemon, the build.sh script will fail.
+Due to --squash being passed to the docker daemon, if experimental features aren't turned on in your daemon, the build.sh script will fail.

 On Kali, this is done via /etc/docker/daemon.json having the following contents: